gardener/landscapercli/docs/commands/targets/create.md

 > More background information can be found in the [Landscaper docs](https://github.com/gardener/landscaper/blob/master/docs/README.md).

 ## Creating targets
 The command `landscaper-cli targets create [target type]` creates a target object of the specified target type.
 Depending on the target type, different additional CLI parameters will be required.
-E.g. when creating a target of type `landscaper.gardener.cloud/kubernetes-cluster` which points to a K8s cluster, the kubeconfig for this cluster must be set via the CLI parameter `--kubeconfig`.
+E.g. when creating a target of type `landscaper.gardener.cloud/kubernetes-cluster` which points to a K8s cluster, the kubeconfig for this cluster must be set via the CLI parameter `--target-kubeconfig`.

-The following command generates a Landscaper target of type `landscaper.gardener.cloud/kubernetes-cluster`, which points to the K8s cluster defined by the `--kubeconfig` parameter:
+The following command generates a Landscaper target of type `landscaper.gardener.cloud/kubernetes-cluster`, which points to the K8s cluster defined by the `--target-kubeconfig` parameter:

 ```
-landscaper-cli targets create kubernetes-cluster --name my-target --namespace my-namespace --kubeconfig [path to kubeconfig] > ./my-target.yaml
+landscaper-cli targets create kubernetes-cluster --name my-target --namespace my-namespace --target-kubeconfig [path to kubeconfig] > ./my-target.yaml
 ```

 The command output is written to `./my-target.yaml`: